sassoftware/sas-studio-custom-steps/NLP - Sentence Splitter/README.md

 #### Output specifications:

-- Output table (output port, required): attach a table which will capture results at a sentence level.
+- Output table (output port, required): specify a CAS table to capture results at a sentence level
    - In addition to each sentence, the output table also contains a new observation ID (Obs_ID) which combines the original document ID with the sentence ID
    - The sentence ID is also recalculated to be in sync with its position in the original document.